-One-Eyed Jalapeño Poppers Recipe
+Smoked Jalapeño Poppers

 Jalapeño Poppers are great appetizers.
-While standard restaurant jalapeño poppers are usually breaded and fried, my outdoor version is grilled and much more flavorful.
+While standard restaurant jalapeño poppers are usually breaded and fried, my outdoor version is smoked and much more flavorful.
 This appetizer is a big hit with people who like a little bit of heat in their food, but you can remove most of the heat to accommodate wimps if you wish.

 There are many variations on grilled jalapeño poppers.
 Most call for wrapping the halved jalapeños with bacon and holding it in place with toothpicks.
-That's too much of a pain for me, and the dripping grease can put all kinds of soot on things.
-So I just put the bacon in the filling.
+That's too much of a pain for me, the dripping grease can put all kinds of soot on things, and by the time the bacon cooks, the chiles are limp and dull.
+I like them with some snap.
+So I prefer to put the bacon in the filling.

 Jalapeños are chile peppers with a measurable amount of heat, but they are not too hot for most folks.
 The cool part (pun intended) is that the best way to extinguish capsaicin heat is with cooking and dairy fat.
 Cooking somehow disarms jalapeños, and the cheese in this recipe not only tastes good, it also helps control the fire.
 If you remove the seeds and ribs, you can remove 90% of the heat if you wish, and the flavor is wonderful.
-They are great with cold beer.

 Makes.
 24 pepper halves